Workers’ Comp FAQ

 There is no pain and suffering compensation in a workers’ compensation claim.
 Normally, when you initiate litigation against a person or a company, or in other words, “sue them,” you have to prove they did something wrong or that the incident which injured you was their fault.

 When you are injured on the job, however, you don’t have to prove it was anyone’s fault.
 All you have to prove is that you were injured “within the course and scope of your employment.”

-So, even if you made a mistake which led to injury, you can still recover.
+So, even if you made a mistake that led to injury, you can still recover.
 That’s the advantage to workers’ comp.